|About BYB Foundation|

 |BYBF and Rock Challenge®|

 The Rock Challenge® is an international anti-drug and crime prevention initiative that takes the form of a performing arts competition for secondary schools.
-It was introduced into the UK by the Hampshire Constabulary in 1996 and has since grown to the extent that in 2011 22,000 7-to-18 year old students from 320 school teams performed in 44 events staged throughout England, Scotland and Northern Ireland.
+It was introduced into the UK by the Hampshire Constabulary in 1996 and has since grown to the extent that 2014 19,717 students from 305 teams took part in 45 events staged throughout England, Scotland and Northern Ireland.

 The Rock Challenge® delivers anti-drug and crime-prevention messages to the heart of teenage culture by using music, dance, fashion and media images that are familiar and attractive to large numbers of young people.
 The event captures the imagination of young people, providing them with an exciting and unique opportunity to experience the 'drug-free high' of performing in a supportive and professional environment with over 100 of their fellow school students, rehearsing in a supportive and professional environment and in the company of from 500 to over 1000 of their contemporaries, before then going on to perform their piece in an evening show that increasingly is played to sellout audiences.